SourceBox-LLC/SourceLightning-LocalCommandAgent/README.md

-# An AI agent with access to your command line and a the langchain file toolkit with the ability to read create/manipulate files and more!
+# An AI agent with access to your shell and files with the langchain shell tool and file management toolkit

+Gain the ability to automatically read, create, and manipulate files.
+Run shell commands and more!

 ## Model
 - Anthropic claude-3-sonnet-20240229

 ## Tools
-- Google Finance via Serpa
+- Lanchain ShellTool
-- Yahoo Finance
+- LangChain FileManagementToolkit